Legrandin/pycryptodome/Doc/src/hash/cmac.rst

     >>>   print "The message or the key is wrong"

-A cipher block size of 128 bits (like for AES) guarantees that the risk of MAC collisions remains negligeable even when the same CMAC key is used to authenticate a large amount of data.
+A cipher block size of 128 bits (like for AES) guarantees that the risk of MAC collisions remains negligible even when the same CMAC key is used to authenticate a large amount of data.

 This implementation allows also usage of ciphers with a 64 bits block size